-The couple never officially named her stillborn daughter, and the name Arabella Kennedy appears on no birth certificates, but Jackie would later refer to her lost first-born with the sentimental name of Arabella.
+The couple never officially named their stillborn daughter, and the name Arabella Kennedy appears on no birth certificates, but Jackie would later refer to her first daughter as Arabella.

 Her daughter was delivered by caesarian section in the Newport Hospital Emergency Department in Rhode Island.
-The baby was stillborn.
+Tragically, her daughter was stillborn.

-Patrick Kennedy was born three weeks premature and died from respiratory distress syndrome shortly after his birth.
-His death would inspire John F. Kennedy to sign a grant into law that would give $265 million to newborn baby research, helping to save countless young lives.
+Patrick's death inspired John F. Kennedy to sign a grant into law that would give $265 million to newborn baby research, helping to save countless young lives.

 A small funeral mass was held for Patrick in Boston on August 10, 1963.
 Caroline and John, Jr did not attend.
 Archbishop of Boston Richard Cushing performed the funeral mass, just 103 days before he would perform the funeral mass for JFK.